 6 Tips To Reduce Single Use Plastic

-Shop local – Greengrocers, bakers, butchers and fishmongers are more likely to have loose items that can be packaged or wrapped in alternatives, rather than buying pre-packaged items with excessive plastic wrapping.
-As individuals, our buying habits have a huge knock on effect; by buying products with plastic we are creating a demand.
+Greengrocers, bakers, butchers and fishmongers are more likely to have loose items that can be packaged or wrapped in alternatives, rather than buying pre-packaged items with excessive plastic wrapping.
+As individuals, our buying habits have a huge knock-on effect; by buying products with plastic we are creating a demand.
 Our Market Crates carry a selection of ‘fresh’ food in wooden crates, lined with paper to wrap your order in.
-We hope these toys inspire children to buy local produce when they grow up, and demonstrate an alternative to buying plastic wrapped goods.
+We hope these toys inspire children to buy local produce when they grow up and demonstrate an alternative to buying plastic-wrapped goods.

-Grow your own - Another alternative is growing your own vegetables.
+Another alternative is growing your own vegetables.
 No garden?
 No problem.
 People are often surprised to find out a large range of veg can be grown indoors including tomatoes, chillies, carrots and radishes.
-Our Stacking Veggies make vegetables child friendly and encourage your little ones to eat and grow their greens, planting the seed of sustainability at a young age.
+Our Stacking Veggies make vegetables child-friendly and encourage your little ones to eat and grow their greens, planting the seed of sustainability at a young age.

-Find alternatives – Using single use plastic such as cling film is very tempting especially when it comes to sealing food, but there are now innovative alternatives out there such as beeswax covers which are reusable and made from natural materials.
+Using single-use plastic such as cling film is very tempting especially when it comes to sealing food, but there are now innovative alternatives out there such as beeswax covers which are reusable and made from natural materials.

 And of course…

 By offering a sustainably produced and ethically hand made Le Toy Van toy to your little one you are investing in sustainable play that lasts for generations to come.

 Share your plastic-free journeys with us @letoyvantoys